 American Pride.
 Every.
 Damn.
 Stitch.

-We hope you’ll appreciate the small batch craftsmanship of our limited launch collection.
-We hope it harkens back to your days when getting dressed up meant putting on a Ralph Lauren or Brooks Brothers oxford button down or grudgingly wearing a white shirt because you had to wear a tie.
+We hope you’ll appreciate the small batch craftsmanship of our made-to-order shirts.
+We hope our oxfords harken back to your days when getting dressed up meant putting on a Ralph Lauren or Brooks Brothers oxford button down or grudgingly wearing a white shirt, because you had to wear a tie.